dimashaheen/visualization-Of-Olympics/README.md

 ## Data exploration questions

-1.Ages with most Medals
+*Ages with most Medals
-2.Average age entries of Males vs Females
+*Average age entries of Males vs Females
-3-Each Sport presence in both Seasons
+*Each Sport presence in both Seasons
-4-Most teams with gold medals
+*Most teams with gold medals
-5-How many players participated in every olympic game 6-Ages of USA players over the years
+*How many players participated in every olympic game *Ages of USA players over the years
-7-Numbers of players of top 10 countries who participated in Olympics over the years 8-Heights & Weights of participants who won medals 9-Heights of DEN women who participated over the years in winter season 10-Comparision between gender participation in all sports during winter season 11-Number of females participants over the years in summer season 12-Age in each sport
+*Numbers of players of top 10 countries who participated in Olympics over the years *Heights & Weights of participants who won medals *Heights of DEN women who participated over the years in winter season *Comparision between gender participation in all sports during winter season *Number of females participants over the years in summer season *Age in each sport
-13-Age in each country
+*Age in each country